jhrcook/100DaysOfPython/README.md

 **Day 122 - February 26, 2020:**
 We built a simple nerual network to play the cart-pole game from OpenAI Gym and trained it using a REINFORCE algorithm.
 I trained the model on the HMS computing cluster.

+**Day 123 - February 27, 2020:**
+We learned about Markov Descision Processes and how to estimate the optimal policy by modeling the system as a Markov process.